(Translate this site)

 Sym's words inspired a robust response of my own.

 "But that's the element of risk involved!
 It's a necessary factor to open up the possibility of advancement in the first place.
 To remove the risk, you must remove the instability.
-If you remove the instability, you close the window of opportunity for any jump in energy state or increased complexity at all.
+If you remove the instability, you close the window of opportunity for any jump in energy state, or increased complexity at all.
 Ergo, if there is no risk, there is no chance of transcendence.
 No chance of jumping to a higher state of consciousness.

 "And the potential rewards can be so great, Sym!
 Great enough to make the risk seem very cheap indeed.

 "And the risk itself is not nearly so great as you postulate, anyway.
-You are assuming the worst possible scenario for risk, while here we are actually close to the best possible scenario; to the lowest possible risk.
+You are assuming the worst possible scenario for risk, while here we are actually nearer to the best possible scenario; to the lowest possible risk.
 We have both already joined in direct link; therefore we know that neither of us would purposely harm the other.
 It seems well established that Ovizatataron can't or won't hurt you now.
 Or me.
 We're deep inside Thantia, your home, in the Sildurian sector; probably the safest place in this universe for either of us at this moment.
 And your friends and allies, both Sol and Colonists, neither of them insignificant in resources themselves, are nearby.
 I too have friends aboard the Pagnew we could call to for aid if need be."

 I wondered how she'd respond to that?
 I felt like I was doing a decent job here, against such a mega-mind as I knew Sym to be.
-Of course, this was almost the ideal forum for my meager capabilities: me, a primitive 20th century male, highly motivated to persuade a beautiful girl into the sack-- AND already having been heavily tutored by TWO separate sets of advanced future folks in many of the very concepts and jargon required to sweet talk an intellectual like Sym.
-Plus, I'd even been inside and all around Sym's mind itself, so I was practically unbeatable!
+Of course, this was almost the ideal forum for my meager capabilities: me, a primitive 20th century male, highly motivated to persuade a beautiful girl into the sack-- and already having been heavily tutored by two separate sets of advanced future folks, in many of the very concepts and jargon required to sweet talk an intellectual like Sym.
+Plus, I'd even been inside and all around Sym's mind itself; so I was practically unbeatable!
 Yay!

 Heck: under conditions that favorable in the good old 20th century, I might even have won over the real Sue Anne herself!

-It tickled me to see her practicing her newly acquired art of human expression.
-She had a wonderful face for it.
+It tickled me to see her practicing her newly acquired art of human expression; she had a wonderful face for it.
 It'd been wasted before, in stoicism.
 So I'd urged her to examine facial expressions from my era, and apply them as appropriate.
-It was gratifying to see them in use.
-They made her seem much less alien.
+It was gratifying to see them in use; they made her seem much less alien.

-"So...does that mean you're willing to try again Sym?"
+"So...does that mean you're willing to try again, Sym?"
 I asked hopefully.

-I couldn't help it.
-I laughed out loud.
+I couldn't help it: I laughed out loud.

 "Well actually, sex was considered fairly perverted even in my own time, Sym.
 At least by a lot of the people I personally knew.
 They couldn't understand how such a sweaty, clumsy, inelegant thing could have been conceived by the same God which created all the rest of the world too.

 "Now that I think of it, I guess the grittiness and messiness of the act has something to do with making its level of intimacy go off the scale.
-I mean, if it's a bit clumsy and awkward neither partner, no matter how high falutin' they may think they are, can fool themselves into thinking that they've achieved perfection.
+I mean, if it's a bit clumsy and awkward, neither partner, no matter how high falutin' they may think they are, can fool themselves into thinking that they've achieved perfection.
 It's sort of an admission of imperfection, between partners.
 An admission that, 'yes, I'm human like you, and feel the same need for union.'
 And 'yes, I feel exposed and vulnerable too in this venture'.
 And 'yes, sometimes I make mistakes and am uncertain, even where mistakes and uncertainty may present the greatest potential for adverse consequences--"

 "Yes," Sym said.
+Interrupting my speech.

 "Does that mean what I hope it means?"

 Sym hesitated.
 Then nodded.
-"Yes"
+"Yes."

 "Sym, have you forgotten?